theartificialintelligenceunit/systems/docs/sections/project/plausibility.md

 [^Tyranos2018]: [How to Make Sure You’re Not Using Data Just to Justify Decisions You’ve Already Made](https://hbr.org/2018/10/how-to-make-sure-youre-not-using-data-just-to-justify-decisions-youve-already-made)
 [^Tyranos2020]: [Use Data to Answer Your Key Business Questions](https://hbr.org/2020/02/use-data-to-answer-your-key-business-questions)
-[^Gray2024a]: Chapter 2 of [Why Data Science Projects Fail: the Harsh Realities of Implementing AI and Analytics, without the Hype](https://www.taylorfrancis.com/books/mono/10.1201/9781032661360/data-science-projects-fail-evan-shellshear-douglas-gray)
+[^Gray2024a]: <a href="https://www.taylorfrancis.com/books/mono/10.1201/9781032661360/data-science-projects-fail-evan-shellshear-douglas-gray" target="_blank">Why Data Science Projects Fail: the Harsh Realities of Implementing AI and Analytics, without the Hype [Refer to Chapter 2]</a>
 [^Marginal2024]: [Marginal Benefit & Marginal Cost](https://www.investopedia.com/ask/answers/051815/what-difference-between-marginal-benefit-and-marginal-cost.asp)
 [^Marginal2018]: [What is the Marginal Cost of Capital?](https://pressbooks.pub/businessfinanceessentials/chapter/chapter-10-marginal-cost-of-capital-2/)